ptpb/pb/README.rst

 ----------

 ptpb.pw (the reference deployment) uses `ptpb-deploy
-<https://github.com/ptpb/ptpb-deploy>`_, which includes automatic TLS
+<https://github.com/ptpb/ptpb-deploy>`_, which includes TLS termination,
-certificate rotation and paste response caching.
+automatic x509 certificate rotation, and response caching.

+For a simpler deployment, the included ``Dockerfile`` and ``docker-compose.yaml`` can be used verbatim, and are easy to read/study.

-In general, when making your own deployment, best practices include:
+Other best practices include:

 - not using a shared/system python, when this is shared with packages other than pb